utsav87589/CNN/README.md

 ### Day 4 update

 -Trying anf fix the error, while seeing inside the each layer of the model that we saved.

+### Day 5 update

+-Reverse engineering done, successfully find out the inner of cnn, as well as visualize, what ever filter/layer, sees